Dada462/UAV-Projet-LUH/ReadMe.md

 There are three main packages: **pf_controller_lpf**, **pf_controller_pid** & **robot_state**.
 More detailed descriptions can be found in the *.py* files.

 ### Controllers
 The first two packages are the two different controllers.
 They use the tools located in the **controller_tools** script package (contains .py files with useful functions).
+The parameters of the controllers can be found in the .py files.
+There are more details on what can be changed and an explanation for each parameter.

 ### Control Tools
 The **controller_tools** has three main files: *ActionServer.py*, *RootStateMachine.py* & *tools.py*.
 The Action Server handles the path-following, landing and takeoff actions being sent by the user.
 The Robot State Machine handles the state of the robot and allows user takeover safely.
 At last, *tools.py* contains the functions necessary to compute the path properties such as curvature, twisting etc.